 3. If any League member feels an approved trade should be reviewed, he can voice his concerns to the Commissioner.
 If the Commissioner feels his concerns are justified, the trade will be put up for a vote.
 No teams in the divisions of the teams involved in the trade may vote.
 For example, if both teams in the trade were in the same division, the teams in the other three divisions will vote.
 If the teams involved in the trade were in different divisions, the teams in the other two divisions will vote.
 A 75% majority will be needed to overturn any disputed trades.

 4. No trade may put a team over or under the 46-man Roster limit.
-This is in addition to the minimum of 1100 PR at all positions, and a minimum of 6750 MBF on their pitching staffs

-C. FREE AGENCY - If a team needs to pick up a free agent during the season in order to fill a NEED on his team for the player (needs AB at a certain position or innings on his staff), he must notify the commissioner.
+C. EMERGENCY CLAIMS - If a team needs to pick up a free agent during the season in order to fill a NEED on his team for the player (needs AB at a certain position or innings on his staff), he must notify the commissioner.
 After the commissioner approves, the player can pick up said free agent, but he must drop a player from his roster to make room for the free agent (no zz's can be dropped).
 This free agent may not be traded.
 At the end of the season, the free agent must be returned to the pool and the player dropped remains in the pool as well.

 VI.
 PLAYING THE GAMES